 A student who is enrolled in a USG institution that is not currently affiliated with eCore, and who wishes to take online general education course(s) provided through eCore shall follow the guidelines in Section 3.8.2 of the Academic and Student Affairs Handbook.
 Per Board Policy 3.3.1, eCore courses, like any core curriculum course taken at a USG institution, are fully transferable to the student’s home institution or upon transfer to another USG institution (BoR minutes, October 2014).

-Students who submit evidence of graduation from a high school, as specified in Section 22.214.171.124 of this Policy Manual, or a GED certificate may register as auditors.
+Students who submit evidence of graduation from a high school, as specified in Section 184.108.40.206 of this Policy Manual, or have a state-issued high school equivalency certificate or diploma earned through the successful completion of a high school equivalency test approved by the BoR, may register as auditors.
 Under extraordinary circumstances, the president may waive the requirement of high school diploma or equivalent.
 Students registered as auditors shall be required to pay the regular tuition and fees for enrollment.

 4.2.3 Additional Admissions Policies

 (Last Modified on June 29, 2009)

 In addition to the general admissions policies described above, each USG institution may increase the requirements, entry levels, and/or testing procedures for general admission to the institution or to special programs at the undergraduate or graduate levels provided they do not conflict with USG policies.
 Institutions should make available appropriate admissions information to students.

 An applicant may be declared eligible for admission, registration, enrollment, or re-enrollment at a USG institution only after satisfying all requirements established by the USG and the institution concerned.
 The institution shall have the right to examine and appraise the character, personality, and qualifications of the applicant.
 In order that this examination and appraisal may be made, the applicant shall furnish to the institution such biographical and other information, including references, as may be required.